Link Search Menu Expand Document

 This repository focuses on “scientifically accurate or medically applicable” 3D-printable models.
 This includes a significant amount of molecular models for pedagogy and research, but there is also a section of “Labware & Devices”.

-Specific publications
+Specific publications and tools

 A new type of spherical flexure joint based on tetrahedron elements